5 Steps to Hiring a General Contractor for Your Renovation

 - Is the contractor licensed?
 (Working with an unlicensed contractor isn’t worth the risk!)

 Don’t be afraid to ask to see some of their past projects in person or to speak to their past clients—at least two.
-When we consider general contractors who have applied to join the Sweeten network, we ensure that they have completed transformational renovations with happy customers who are willing to rave about the work even years later.
+General contractors in Sweeten’s network have completed transformational renovations with past clients who are still happy with the work years later.
 This indicates that the contractor’s work has held up over time.
-This is what we do at Sweeten when matching our clients to a selection of contractors based on location, budget, scope, and style for the job.
+Sweeten matches homeowners to a selection of contractors based on location, budget, scope, and style for the job.

 Once you’ve found someone you think would be a good fit for your project, take it one step further and make sure they’re a good fit for you.
-You’ll be working with this contractor for the duration of your project, so you should like them!
+You’ll be working with this contractor for the duration of your project, so you should feel compatible!
 Here’s what to look for:

 Are they communicative?